robbyki/blog/content/Opinion/my-journey-away-from-vscode.md

-personalization but at the end of the day, going down to the level of vimscripts or lua scripts and more importantly being at the lowest system level when it comes to being at a CLI was something that VSCode was simply never going to be able compete with.
+personalization but at the end of the day, going down to the level of vimscripts or lua scripts and more importantly being at the lowest system level when it comes to being at a CLI was something that VSCode was simply never going to be able to compete with.
 Furthermore, the act and the exercise of building your own environment from scratch I would highly argue is probably similar to the person who would never accept buying a factory-built BMW in place of a custom-built one.
 I think the somewhat hilarious part is the community of developers clearly